heimrichhannot/contao-events-bundle/README.md

 You can activate sub events in the global Contao settings.
 Here you have the following 2 options.
 Which one you take depends on if the sub events can be a separate entity (`tl_calendar_sub_events`) or need to be instances of `tl_calendar_events`.

+In both cases, activate the appropriate checkbox in the global contao settings.
+Afterwards clear the cache and update the database.

 #### Realization as an entity "tl_calendar_sub_events"

 The `tl_calendar_sub_events` dca is created by copying the dca of `tl_calendar_events` and resetting some callbacks.
 See `tl_calendar_sub_events.php` for more details on that.

 #### Realization using a parent-child-relation

+A new field `parentEVent` is added to `tl_calendar_events`

 ### New fields